roosemberth/dotfiles/nix/pkgs/user-mounts-generator/README.md

     - user_subvol_rm_allowed
 ```

-Mind that the mount options will not be in anyway checked, but simply passed
+Mind that the mount options will not be verified in anyway, but simply passed
 down to the mount unit.

 Given the following layout tree, this will generate the following mount unit: